golang/proposal/design/cryptography-principles.md

 > expected that most functionality will be implemented by
 > third-party projects first, and that’s ok.

+Note that this is an ordered list, from highest to lowest priority.
+For example, an insecure implementation or unsafe API will not be considered, even if it enables more use cases or is more performant.

 ---

 The Go cryptography libraries are the `crypto/...` and